KasperFyhn/generative-ai-course/Skills/Role assignment.md

 ### Good example

-"I am working on a fictional dialogue for a storytelling project.
-Can you provide responses as if you are a wise mentor guiding a protagonist through a challenging decision?"
+"I am working on a presentation about [subject] for a class at my university that I would like feedback on.
+Act as a fellow student with little to no expertise on that subject, paying special attention to the level of detail that I give."

-**Why It's Good**: The prompt assigns a specific role (wise mentor) and sets the context (storytelling project), guiding the GAI to generate responses tailored to the desired narrative tone and character dynamics.
+**Why It's Good**: The prompt assigns a specific role (fellow student with little to no expertise) and sets the context (feedback for a presentation), guiding the GAI to give valuable feedback from the perspective of a person who hears about something for the first time.

 ### Bad example

-"Give me information about decision-making in challenging situations."
+"Give me feedback on this presentation."

 **Why It's Bad**: This prompt lacks role assignment.
-Without specifying the desired role or context, the responses may lack the depth and narrative quality needed for a storytelling project.
+Without specifying role or context, the feedback will become more generic and not necessarily guide the prompter in the direction they desire.

 ## Guiding Points